ixa-ehu/ixa-pipe-tok/README.md

 ============

-ixa-pipe-tok is a multilingual rule-based tokenizer and sentence segmenter. ixa-pipe-tok is part of IXA Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].
+ixa-pipe-tok is a multilingual rule-based tokenizer and sentence segmenter. ixa-pipe-tok is part of IXA pipes, a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].

-Please go to [http://ixa2.si.ehu.es/ixa-pipes] for general information about the IXA pipeline tools but also for **official releases, including source code and binary packages for all the tools in the IXA pipeline**.
+Please go to [http://ixa2.si.ehu.es/ixa-pipes] for general information about the IXA pipes tools but also for **official releases, including source code and binary packages for all the tools in the IXA pipes toolkit**.

 This document is intended to be the **usage guide of ixa-pipe-tok**.
 If you really need to clone and install this repository instead of using the releases provided in